International Union of Guides and Scouts of Europe: Governance

 The UIGSE governing organization include a federal council, a federal bureau and a federal commission.
 The federal council is made up of member associations representatives and meets yearly to make changes in the programs and the guidelines, determining addition or expulsion of member associations, adopt the organization budget and appointment of federal bureau members and other committees or working groups.

 The federal bureau consists of the president, the vice president, and the secretary of the federal council plus the federal commissioner.
 Consultative voting members of the bureau are the spiritual advisor (ecclesiastical assistant) and the deputy commissioners.
 General management is handled by the bureau.

 The commission is the day-to-day management of the organization headed by the federal commissioner.
 The organization publishes Nouvelles de notre Fraternité, a quarterly newsletter and Lettre aux Commissaires généraux, a quarterly liaison newsletter.

 Member organizations

 Member organizations are required to be Roman Catholic, but may accept Scouts and Guides from different Christian backgrounds.
 Associations of other churches or ecclesial communities may be accepted by the UIGSE-FSE council as associate members.
-Both boys and girls can be members of the local gropups, but are strictly separated in all age groups, with some exceptions.